Indrajit-hub/Sabotage-Game-For-A-Winning-Instance-Of-Traveler/README.md

 # Sabotage-Game-For-A-Winning-Instance-Of-Traveler #
 # Sabotage Game on K4 in NuSMV

 This project models the Sabotage game on the complete graph K4 (4 vertices) using NuSMV.
 The game is played between a Traveler and a Demon.
-The Traveler aims to visit all vertices, while the Demon tries to prevent this by removing edges.
+The Traveler aims to reach any one of destination vertices((V4), while the Demon tries to prevent this by removing edges.

 ## Game Rules